Building a Minimalist Twitter with Pake

 Introducing Pake

-A very simple tool for packaging web pages into very small Mac Apps using Rust, underlying Tauri.
-Currently supports WeChat Reading, Twitter, Yuque, RunCode, Witeboard, Flomo, Vercel, etc. The technical content is actually not high, just an attempt to use Rust to replace the old idea of shell web pages.
-Old wine in new bottles.
-In fact, PWA / Electron is also very easy to use and convenient.
+A simple tool for packaging web pages into lightweight Mac apps using Rust, built on Tauri.
+Currently supports WeChat Reading, Twitter, Yuque, RunCode, Witeboard, Flomo, Vercel, and more.
+The technical complexity is actually not high—just an attempt to use Rust for packaging web pages, an old idea in a new form.
+In fact, PWA/Electron is also very easy to use and convenient.

-Pake is special in that compared to traditional Electron shell packaging, it is nearly 40 times smaller, usually around 2M.
-In addition, due to the underlying Rust Tauri framework, the performance experience is lighter and faster than the JS framework, and the memory is much smaller.
-In addition, it implements general shortcut key passthrough, container communication, style rewriting injection, immersive window, dragging, simplified usage process optimization and other functions.
-It has a little playability.
-You can Fork and package what you like.
+Pake is special because compared to traditional Electron packaging, it’s nearly 40 times smaller, usually around 2MB.
+Additionally, due to the underlying Rust Tauri framework, the performance is lighter and faster than JS frameworks, with much lower memory usage.
+It also implements common shortcut key passthrough, container communication, style injection, immersive windows, drag support, simplified usage flow, and other optimizations.
+It’s quite fun to play with.
+You can fork it and package whatever you like.

 Minimalist Twitter

-Using Pake combined with the open source thomaswang/minimal-twitter style injection rewrite, it took about 1 hour to package a minimalist Twitter version that you might like.
-It is still only about 2M.
-Compared with the official one, it looks much more comfortable.
-It gets rid of the messy things and optimizes a lot of OCD experiences.
-The effect is as follows.
+Using Pake combined with the open-source thomaswang/minimal-twitter style injection, it took about 1 hour to package a minimalist Twitter version that you might like.
+It’s still only about 2MB.
+Compared with the official app, it looks much more comfortable.
+It removes the clutter and optimizes many OCD-triggering experiences.
+The results are below.

 Home